Home » Symptoms » Cat Symptoms A-Z » Feed Intolerances

 Basics and possible causes

 Feed intolerances in cats are often due to an inability of the digestive system to effectively process certain nutrients or additives.
-This can be caused by genetic predispositions, insufficient digestive enzymes, or the nature of the feed composition.
-Proteins, as found in meat, fish, or dairy products, are often the triggers for such intolerances.
+This can be caused by genetic predispositions, insufficient digestive enzymesEnzymes are biological catalysts that accelerate specific chemical reactions in the body without being consumed.
+They play a crucial role in virtually all physiological processes., or the nature of the feed composition.
+Often, proteins, such as those found in meat, fish, or dairy products, are the triggers for such intolerances.

 Another significant cause can be the quality of the feed.
-Cheap feeds often contain fillers, artificial colors, and preservatives that can lead to intolerance in sensitive cats.
-An abrupt change in diet can also cause digestive problems, as the cat’s digestive system needs time to adjust to new food components.
+Cheap feed often contains fillers, artificial colors, and preservatives that can lead to intolerance in sensitive cats.
+Also, an abrupt change in diet can cause digestive problems, as the cat’s digestive system needs time to adjust to new food components.

 There is also evidence that certain breeds are genetically more susceptible to feed intolerances.
-These often include breeds with a narrow genetic base, where certain digestive problems occur more frequently.
+This often includes breeds with a narrow genetic base, where certain digestive problems occur more frequently.
 The age of the cat also plays a role, as older cats may be more sensitive to certain foods than younger ones.

 Typical accompanying symptoms